mannercode/nest-seed/docs/en/guides/design.guide.md

 Process-centric services are named using singular nouns.

 1. BookingService: Handles the ticket booking process.
-2. PurchaseProcessService: Handles the purchase process.
+2. PurchaseService: Handles the purchase process.
 3. RecommendationService: Recommends content.

 Entity management services are named using plural nouns.